KolkataKubernetes/snap_dollar_entry/README.md

 # snap_dollar_entry
 Virtually all of this script was written by ChatGPT. snap_dollar_entry
-├─0_data #Contains year subfolders, under which we have the PDFs of interest.
+├─0_data #Contains FNS_Responses, which year subfolders, under which we have the PDFs of interest.
-├─abawd_llm.
+├─abawd_llm
     ├─ .env                  # keeps paths & API knobs
     ├─ src/
     │   ├─ extract_pages.py  # text-layer + OCR helper